-This career major will give you the skills you need to be both a phlebotomist and a clinical medical assistant.
-The clinical medical assistant training will focus on the routine administrative and clinical tasks that keep the offices and clinics of physicians, podiatrists, chiropractors and optometrists running smoothly.
-You’ll learn how to take medical histories and vital signs, explain treatment procedures to patients, prepare patients for examination, and assist the doctor during the examination.
-You’ll also sterilize medical instruments and prepare and administer medications.
+This career major will give you the skills you need to be a phlebotomist, a clinical medical assistant and a medication administration technician.
+The clinical medical assistant training will focus on the routine administrative and clinical tasks that keep medical offices and/or clinics running smoothly.
+You’ll learn how to take medical histories, explain treatment procedures to patients, prepare patients for examination, and assist the doctor.
+You’ll also sterilize medical instruments and prepare and administer medications and treatments.
 The phlebotomy portion of this career major will focus on the proper collection and preparation of laboratory specimens for processing under the supervision of a laboratory scientist, nurse or other medical staff.

 Emphasis is placed on continuing education into a higher level health care career.
-Upon completion you will have the requisite number of hours and training to become certified as a clinical medical assistant and/or phlebotomist.
+Upon completion you will have the requisite number of hours and training to become certified as a clinical medical assistant, phlebotomist and/or a medication administration technician (MAT).
 Health Careers 1 is a prerequisite for this career major.

 Get out of the classroom and into the real world with projects such as: